 You can certainly choose to sell your things on online platforms yourself; keep in mind to start early.
 Decide at least two months prior what you’ll take with you, donate, throw away, and sell.
 Allow at least two months to sell all of it; self-online selling is not for the impatient of you.

-Community auction houses are much less interested in generally old furniture than they once were.
-Even though we call it antique furniture, if it is viewed as behind the times and not sellable to younger people, they won’t accept it.
+- Community auction houses are much less interested in generally old furniture than they once were.
+Even though we call it antique furniture, they won’t accept it if it is viewed as behind the times and not sellable to younger people.

 As we’ve learned, rolling with the changes life puts in front of us, is best handled with help from the people who care the most about us.